Subscription Modal Banner

 Credit bureaus calculate credit scores[1] based on five criteria.
 Take note of these factors when improving your credit score:

-1. Credit payment history: How regularly you pay your debts, how much you repay, and whether you've paid on time or not
+- Credit payment history: This pertains to how regularly you pay your debts, how much you repay, and whether you've paid on time or not.

-2. The amount owed or credit utilization ratio: How much of your credit limit you spend.
+- The amount owed or credit utilization ratio: How much of your credit limit do you spend?
 If you max out your credit card, you're likely to miss your loan repayments in the future and get a lower credit score.

-3. Length of credit history: The average age of your credit card and loan accounts and the length of time since they were used
+- Length of credit history: This refers to the average age of your credit card and loan accounts and the length of time since they were used.

-4. Types of credit used: Whether you've availed of various credit types such as auto loans, mortgages, and credit cards.
+- Types of credit used: Credit types include auto loans, mortgages, and credit cards.
 This information gives lenders an idea that you can manage different credit types responsibly.

-5. New credit: How often you open new accounts.
+- New credit: How often do you open new accounts?
 Applying for multiple credit cards or loans at once can hurt your credit score.

-What Factors are Excluded from Your Credit Score?
+❌ What are Excluded from Your Credit Score?

-Contrary to popular belief, the following information is not included when computing your credit score.
+Contrary to popular belief, the following factors are not included when computing your credit score:

 What is a Good Credit Score?